thomd/on-webpack/README.md

 HMR can only work with loaders that implement and understand HMR API, for example **style-loader**, **react-hot-loader**, etc. HMR is not supported by **MiniCssExtractPlugin.loader**.

-You need to use Webpack via webpack-dev-server and it should oly be used for development.
+You need to use Webpack via webpack-dev-server and it should only be used for development.

 ### Setup